 If you want to be as healthy as possible, you need to be able to sleep at least 7-8 hours a night.
 For many people in Powell and the greater Columbus area, problems like sleep apnea and chronic snoring make this all but impossible, leading to groggy mornings and long days filled with exhaustion.
-Our own Dr. Shelley Shults is board-certified by the American Board of Dental Sleep Medicine (ABDSM) and is a diplomate of the American Academy of Dental Sleep Medicine (AADSM), meaning she has the unbiased understanding of medical and dental treatments for obstructive sleep apnea.
+Our own Dr. Shelley Shults is board-certified by the American Board of Dental Sleep Medicine (ABDSM) and is a diplomate of the American Academy of Dental Sleep Medicine (AADSM), meaning she has an understanding of medical and dental treatments for obstructive sleep apnea.
 She has over 300 Continuing Education hours in Dental Sleep Medicine and Sleep Apnea Management.
-She can recognize maximum medical improvement has been achieved with oral appliance therapy and minimize side effects because of our calibration sleep testing alongside of treatment.
+She can recognize maximum medical improvement has been achieved with oral appliance therapy and minimize side effects because of our calibration sleep testing alongside treatment.
 To learn more about why the key to a quality night’s rest might be found at your dentist’s office, continue reading below.

 Sleep apnea is a condition that affects more than 20 million Americans in which a person experiences brief but frequent lapses in breathing during sleep.
 Most often, this is caused by the airway becoming obstructed by the soft tissues in the mouth and throat, which is actually called obstructive sleep apnea (OSA).
 People with this condition can stop breathing up to 100 times every hour, greatly fracturing their sleep and preventing them from completing a normal sleep cycle.